ibm-cloud-docs/api-handbook/fundamentals/methods.md

 ### Other uses

-Since `POST` requests are the only avenue for handling unsafe and/or non-idempotent operations that don't fit into another category, a `POST` request MAY invoke such an operation, even if it does not result in the explicit creation of a resource.
+Since `POST` requests are the only avenue for handling unsafe, non-idempotent, or safe and body-bearing[^safe-with-body] operations that don't fit into another category, a `POST` request MAY invoke such an operation, even if it does not result in the explicit creation of a resource.

 In this case, the request body MAY be permitted to be absent or have a format unrelated to any resource which can be retrieved using a `GET` request.
 When such a request is successful, it SHOULD return a `200 OK` status (for a response including a description of the result) or a `204 No Content` status.[^post-not-for-create]

+[^safe-with-body]: Such as a request supporting a complex query in a JSON payload.

 ## PUT